 Painswick, the “Queen of the Cotswolds”, is a thriving community nestling in a delightful Cotswolds setting.
 Constructed of mellow locally quarried stone, the town has many beautiful buildings dating back as far as the 14th Century.
 The Village offers a playgroup and primary school with many secondary schools (including grammar schools) being available locally in Stroud, Gloucester, Cheltenham and Cirencester.
 Recreational opportunities include tennis, rugby and bowls clubs with many other groups including badminton and amateur dramatics meeting at the Painswick Centre.
 In the wider area, events include polo at Edgeworth and Cirencester Park, racing at Prestbury Park and water sports at the Cotswold Water Park, together with shooting and fishing on local estates and golf at Gloucester and Painswick Golf Clubs.
 The Painswick Churchyard is famous for its impressive array of table tombs and its 99 yew trees about which folklore holds that if a 100th should grow the devil will pull it out.
 There are several shops, galleries, tearooms and restaurants in the village whilst a wider range of outlets are available in nearby Stroud.

-Please note, photos are library shots.
+Please note the photos used are library shots.

 Semi Detached Stone House